needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 The code snippet does the following:

 * Displays a list of the selected Project's collections.
 * Displays UI buttons and necessary text fields to create a new collection and to select a collection.

 ### Update an asset collection

-To update an asset collection:
+To update an asset collection, follow these steps:

 1. Open the `AssetManagementBehaviour` script you created.
 2. Add the following code to the end of the class: